Women in science: In engineering and related fields

 An analysis of computer science shows a steady decrease in female graduates since 2000 that is particularly marked in high-income countries.
-Between 2000 and 2012, the share of women graduates in computer science slipped in Australia, New Zealand, the Republic of Korea and USA.
+Between 2000 and 2012, the share of women graduates in computer science slipped in Australia, New Zealand, the Republic of Korea and US.
 In Latin America and the Caribbean, the share of women graduates in computer science dropped by between 2 and 13 percentage points over this period for all countries reporting data.

 There are exceptions.
 In Denmark, the proportion of female graduates in computer science increased from 15% to 24% between 2000 and 2012 and Germany saw an increase from 10% to 17%.
 These are still very low levels.
 Figures are higher in many emerging economies.
 In Turkey, for instance, the proportion of women graduating in computer science rose from a relatively high 29% to 33% between 2000 and 2012.

 The Malaysian information technology (IT) sector is made up equally of women and men, with large numbers of women employed as university professors and in the private sector.
 This is a product of two historical trends: the predominance of women in the Malay electronics industry, the precursor to the IT industry, and the national push to achieve a 'pan-Malayan' culture beyond the three ethnic groups of Indian, Chinese and Malay.
 Government support for the education of all three groups is available on a quota basis and, since few Malay men are interested in IT, this leaves more room for women.
 Additionally, families tend to be supportive of their daughters' entry into this prestigious and highly remunerated industry, in the interests of upward social mobility.
 Malaysia's push to develop an endogenous research culture should deepen this trend.

 In India, the substantial increase in women undergraduates in engineering may be indicative of a change in the 'masculine' perception of engineering in the country.
 It is also a product of interest on the part of parents, since their daughters will be assured of employment as the field expands, as well as an advantageous marriage.
 Other factors include the 'friendly' image of engineering in India and the easy access to engineering education resulting from the increase in the number of women's engineering colleges over the last two decades.